 The obvious solution is buying refillable travel sized containers.
 It’s a one time relatively small investment (I got mine for about 10 € here) and you can refill them with anything you like to use, which is ultimately cheaper and more convenient, particularly if you travel a lot.
 Just make sure whatever you buy is good quality, as the cheaper plastic ones tend to break or crack quite easily.
 If you get the silicone ones, they should last you for years and are super easy to clean (some of them are even supposed to be dishwasher safe, depending on the brand).

 The other option is going solid.
 You can use solid soap, shampoo and even conditioner and avoid the liquid regulations altogether.
 They tend to last much longer than the liquid products and are thus also cheaper.
-I’ve been using solid soap for travelling and my daily life for a while now, although I occasionally still use liquid bodywash.
-I also recently switched to solid shampoo, so I’m still trying to find the right one, but I don’t think I’ll ever switch to solid conditioners, as my hair just needs too much pampering.
+I’ve been using solid soap for travelling and my daily life for a while now and I recently even made my own solid face wash, but I occasionally still use liquid body wash.
+I also recently switched to solid shampoo, so I’m still trying to find the right one, however I don’t think I’ll ever switch to solid conditioners, because my hair just needs too much pampering.

 #3 Bonus less waste options

-There are many everyday items you can replace with less waste options and I’m fully for that, as long as it doesn’t inconvenience me too much (I just don’t see myself ever washing my toilet paper or something similar).
+There are many everyday items you can replace with less waste options and I’m actively trying to do that, as long as it doesn’t inconvenience me too much (I just don’t see myself ever washing my toilet paper or something similar).
 For women, one of the more obvious switches is the menstrual cup, which I’m actually surprisingly happy with and saves me at least 10 € per period.
-The other one applies to both genders and that is an old-school safety razor, where you only change the blades.
-I cannot recommend this one enough, as it just leaves everything so smooth that there is no comparison with the disposable ones.
-My boyfriend tried shaving with mine too and he is getting one of his own now, because he was so impressed by its performance.
+The other one applies to both genders and that is an old-school metal safety razor, where you only change the blades.
+I cannot recommend this one enough, as it just leaves everything so smooth and closely shaven that there is no comparison with the disposable ones.
+My boyfriend tried shaving with mine too and he’s got one of his own now, because he was so impressed by its performance.
 The good stainless steel ones are a bit expensive (I got mine here), but they should last you for life and the replacement blades are only a few € for 10 of them.
-I’m a super clumsy person and I’ve never cut myself with it, so it really is a safety razor. 🙂 However, be advised that you are not allowed to bring them on a plane inside hand luggage because of the blades, which is a significant drawback.
+I’m a super clumsy person and I’ve never cut myself with it, so it really is a safety razor. 🙂 However, be advised that you are not allowed to bring it on a plane inside hand luggage because of the blades, which is a significant travel drawback.